Skip to main content

 The year 1643...

 The letters stopped.
-Jahanara was perplexed, was she in any way offending in her last letter?
-She assumed he wouldn’t feel bad about her views like he didn’t about hers.
+Jahanara was perplexed; was she in any way offending in her last letter?
+She assumed he wouldn’t feel bad about her views, like he didn’t about hers.
 Maybe she was wrong.
-But should the Begum Sahib Bow down and apologize?
+But should the Begum Sahib Bow down and apologise?
 The vain Begum Sahib.
 Roshanara had learnt politics well.
-She whispered to Aurangzeb who listened from afar.
-Did her letters fall into the wrong hands and got misinterpreted?
-Everyone, even the Emperor knew she exchanged letters with one of his trusted chieftains.
+She whispered to Aurangzeb, who listened from afar.
+Did her letters fall into the wrong hands and get misinterpreted?
+Everyone, even the Emperor, knew she exchanged letters with one of his trusted chieftains.
 Was that the reason?
 Jahanara grew restless.
-She had at times in the carefully chosen words of her letters mentioned how highly she felt about him.
+She had, at times, in the carefully chosen words of her letters, mentioned how highly she felt about him.
 Was that what had made him stop writing to her?
 Had he thought otherwise?

 Raja Chattar Sal was badly injured at war and went back to Bundi.
 The news reached her when he didn’t arrive at the imperial court with the victorious army.
 They praised his contribution.
 The Begum Sahib had visited the mosque after court hours.
 She knelt down and closed her eyes.
 She tried to find peace.

 She found her eyes moist that night.
 Those tears felt like blood.
-If she dared to show those tears it could turn to blood.
+If she dared to show those tears, it could turn to blood.
 Bloodshed was the Mughal way to might.
 Dara and she were often called out of place rightly by Nadira.
 She, who was forbidden to love, was haunted by the stories around the zenana.
-Secret lovers, and commoners, found to cross their lines with princesses were never spared by emperors and princes.
+Secret lovers, and commoners, who crossed their lines with princesses were never spared by emperors and princes.
 Such was the rule of the Harem.
 And she was to lead by example.
 She wiped away the hot tears lest someone saw them.

 She had dreams.
-Dreams that one day as the city of Kanauj shook with Prithvi’s arrival as he swept away Samjogita in his war horse, against their kins, she too would someday feel a love that great.
+Dreams that one day, as the city of Kanauj shook with Prithvi’s arrival as he swept away Samjogita in his war horse, against their kins, she too would someday feel a love that great.
 Jahanara did not deny her dreams, at least to herself.
 To love and be loved was probably the most common human dream that often remained unfulfilled around her.
 She remembered his words but didn’t believe them enough.
 Power and Might were always above Love.
-Then while walking to her bed through the dark allies she stopped by the Khas Mahal where the lamps still shone.
-She saw her father, tracing his hands, lovingly over the painting of the mausoleum that was in the making.
+Then, while walking to her bed through the dark alleys, she stopped by the Khas Mahal, where the lamps still shone.
+She saw her father, tracing his hands lovingly over the painting of the mausoleum that was in the making.
 As though that was the face of her mother.
-She suddenly felt a strong urge, to extend her hand to someone, wish he held it.
+She suddenly felt a strong urge to extend her hand to someone, wish he held it.

 In a letter carefully penned, in the darkness of her cold chamber, she tried in vain to conceal her worries while asking about his health.
 The carefully chosen words did reflect her feelings, as her hands shook a little.
 What would he think of her?
 If he could read between her lines and understand her feelings, what would he say?
 Jahanara had smiled through her tears that night.
 The daughter of Shah Jahan was the most powerful princess of her time.
 But unlucky was she, who could not even love and choose willingly.
 The letter reached him when he was on the way to Kandahar for yet another war.